android606/ultimate_mcp_server_windows/README.md

 ### AI Agent Orchestration

-Claude or other advanced AI agents can use LLM Gateway to:
+Claude or other advanced AI agents can use Ultimate MCP Server to:

 - Delegate routine tasks to cheaper models
 - Process large documents in parallel